Do your fur-kids enjoy the cold weather? Or do they use shivery days to campaign for more lap time? How do YOUR pets stay warm during shivery days?

 Sure, they have fur mufflers to keep icy winter blasts at bay.
 But pets risk cold weather dangers just as much as people do, and maybe even more.
 Because most folks have a warm place to retreat, and not all cats and dogs have this luxury.
 Others, like Magical-Dawg, may not have the sense to come in from the cold when they’d rather play in the frigid temps.

 I grew up in Northern Indiana and hated the cold–I still do, although I do appreciate seeing a white Christmas (but from the view inside the house, LOL!).
 My thriller LOST AND FOUND takes place during a freak blizzard that puts a little boy and his service dog at risk for freezing to death.
 The main character September offers cold weather pet tips in a radio interview as the book opens.
-But I thought y’all might like some more of the furry de-tails (sorry, couldn’t resist!).
+And the sequel HIDE AND SEEK continues the story, with the Maine Coon kitty character lost outside in freezing temps.
+Yep, I include “real life” risks in the fiction but when it comes to your cats and dogs, be sure you know all the furry de-tails to keep ‘em safe (sorry, couldn’t resist!).

 Dogs and cats don’t benefit from gi-normous dog houses, and even the garage (unless it’s heated!) may not be protective.
 Instead, they curl up in small shelters that can be warmed by their own body heat.